maemo-leste/maemo-user-guide/source/chapters/ui.rst

      |customize-main-screen|

-The screen backround will fade-out, and the shortcuts on the current desktop view will be shown.
+The screen background will fade-out, and the shortcuts on the current desktop view will be shown.
 If there are none, an empty screen will be displayed.

 Here you can change the positioning on the screen of the existing shortcuts.
 To add new shortcuts, access the :ref:`chapters/ui:In-app menu` and :ref:`chapters/ui:Add shortcut`,.